 Offers an updated synthesis of the development, key achievements, material, organizational and ideological features of pre-Hispanic cultures of the Andean region of western South America.
 Spans around 12,000 years of pre-Hispanic cultural developments, from the earliest hunters-gatherers to the Spanish conquest of the Inca Empire.
 Focuses on the modern nation of Peru with an emphasis on the Paijan, Cupisnique, Chavín, Paracas, Nasca, Gallinazo Moche, Recuay, Tiwanaku, Wari, Cajamarca, Sicán, Chimú, and Inka.

-Looks at the social and cultural processes that characterize the societies that descend from the Inca Empire--Bolivia, Ecuador, and Peru--as they have developed since the Spanish invasion.
+Explores the social and cultural processes that characterize the societies that descend from the Inca Empire--Bolivia, Ecuador, and Peru--as they have developed since the Spanish invasion.
 Discusses contemporary political, economic, and social problems in these countries in the context of global society.

 Poses the question of what religiosity was prior to the Spanish conquest in the countries that were part of the Inca Empire--Bolivia, Ecuador, and Peru.
 Asks how one can determine religiousity given the fierceness of the conquest and the extirpation of idolatries that followed it.
 Explores the nature of Catholicism that was recreated on these Andean bases.
 Discusses the contemporary religious issues of Andean societies, such as secularity, and how Andean categories differ foundationally in nature from those on which academic ideas of religion are constructed.

-Studies the religious systems of indigenous peoples, particularly those which have been called shamanic.
+Explores the religious systems of indigenous peoples, particularly those which have been called shamanic.
 Focuses on the classical study of shamanism and the literature on indigenous shamanism.
 Locates the study of shamanism within a social context that includes social relational and political economic contexts of the groups within which shamanism is found.
 Poses questions of how shamanism is different from the expanding world religions and compares and contrasts shamanism with non-shamanic indigenous religions.
-Looks at the current marketing of shamanism in New Age contexts.
+Analyzes at the current marketing of shamanism in New Age contexts.

 Explores interrelationships of individual personality to elements of Western and non-Western sociocultural systems.
 Examines relations of sociocultural contexts to self, motives, values, personal adjustment, stress and pathology using case histories and ethnography.
-Studies the idea of self and personality, normality and deviance, and mental health and mental illness across social and cultural boundaries.
+Discusses the idea of self and personality, normality and deviance, and mental health and mental illness across social and cultural boundaries.

 Surveys the ethics and methods used by applied anthropologists.
 Surveys a range of areas where applied work is performed, including development anthropology, anthropology and health, industrial anthropology, anthropology and marketing, etc. Also explores the political, social, and theoretical implications of applied work.